 I will not share details about myself such as surname, phone number or home address.

-I will ask if I need to look at other peoples’ work on the computer.
+I will ask if I need to look at other people’s work on the computer.

 I will try my hardest to only send messages which don’t upset other people.